A survey on the growth rate inequality for sphere endomorphisms: C1 scenario

-The latitude preserving hypothesis mean that $f$ carries each latitude into another latitude or to one of the poles.
+The latitude preserving hypothesis means that $f$ carries each latitude into another latitude or to one of the poles.
 It need not be a homeomorphism from one latitude to another.
-Of course, inequality (\ref{tasa}) follows from Theorem \ref{1ps}.\\
+Of course, it follows from Theorem \ref{1ps} that $f$ has the rate.